Go Back to School in Culinary Arts

 - Location, location, location.
 Consider your work and family obligations.
 Is commuting an option?
 Are you willing to relocate for school?

 - Do your research.
 Go online and draft a list of schools and programs that offer what you’re looking for.
 Request information from the schools that interest you.
+You can click Find Schools to begin your research.

 Go Back to School…